ascopes/protobuf-maven-plugin/protobuf-maven-plugin/src/site/markdown/faster-builds.md

 </plugin>
 ```

+Note that you may see new warnings, as ECJ tends to be much more vocal by default than javac.

 ## Move proto files into a separate module

 If you are pairing your proto files with your application logic, you may find your project has a
 large number of files in it, which will hinder build speeds.
 You can always consider moving your
 proto files into a separate Maven project that you only rebuild when the proto files change.
 By
 doing this, you can just reference the generated code as a dependency.

+## Skipping plugin invocation entirely

+If you do not want the plugin to run at all, you can invoke Maven with the `-Dprotobuf.skip` flag.
+This will
+skip the invocation of this plugin entirely.